Sjaak Troost

-Jacob "Sjaak" Troost (born 28 August 1959) is a Dutch retired footballer who played as a defender.
+Jacob "Sjaak" Troost (born 28 August 1959) is a Dutch former footballer who played as a defender.

 Club career

 Born in Pernis, South Holland, Troost played his entire career with local Feyenoord, making his Eredivisie debut on 9 April 1978 in a 0–1 away loss against FC Volendam and becoming an undisputed starter from the 1981–82 season onwards.
 He appeared in 29 games in 1983–84 as the Rotterdam club won the league after a 10-year wait, scoring once in a 4–0 win at Fortuna Sittard as the campaign also ended with Dutch Cup conquest.

 Troost appeared in 397 official matches for Feyenoord, retiring in June 1992 at nearly 33.
 Later on, he became the club's commercial director.

 International career

 Troost earned four caps for the Dutch national team.
 His debut came on 9 September 1987 in a 0–0 friendly with Belgium, in front of a familiar crowd at De Kuip (90 minutes played).

 Troost was selected for the squad that appeared at UEFA Euro 1988 in West Germany, being an unused squad member for the eventual champions.